microsoft/vscode-docs/api/extension-guides/chat.md

 ### Register commands

-Chat extensions can contribute commands, which are shortcuts to specific functionality provided by the extension.
+Chat participant can contribute commands, which are shortcuts to specific functionality provided by the extension.
 Users can reference commands in chat by using the `/` syntax, for example `/explain`.

 One of the tasks when answering questions is to determine the user intent.
 For example, VS Code can infer that "Create a new workspace with Node.js Express Pug TypeScript" means that you want a new project, but "`@workspace /new` Node.js Express Pug TypeScript" is more explicit, concise, and saves typing time.
 If you press `/`, VS Code offers a list of registered commands with their description.